Notal Home OCT

 Optical coherence tomography (OCT) is a noninvasive imaging technology widely adopted by eye care professionals to view retinal anatomy and assess the need for treatment of increasingly prevalent, and often age-related, eye diseases that lead to blindness.
 Today, doctors use OCT devices to image retinal structures during scheduled office examinations, providing valuable diagnostic information.

-Notal Vision’s Home OCT is a first-of-its-kind artificial intelligence-enabled platform for monitoring exudative Age-related Macular Degeneration (eAMD) using a home-based Optical Coherence Tomography (OCT) device, which will complement current disease monitoring strategies by providing eye care providers.
+The Notal Home OCT is a first-of-its-kind artificial intelligence-enabled program for monitoring neovascular Age-related Macular Degeneration (nAMD) using a home-based Optical Coherence Tomography (OCT) device, which will complement current disease monitoring strategies by providing eye care providers.

 Once a patient completes the test, a proprietary machine-learning algorithm, the Notal OCT Analyzer (NOATM), performs an automated analysis.
 If retinal fluid is detected, a report is generated by NOA and conveyed to the treating physician by the Notal Vision Diagnostic Clinic, helping to reduce the time from fluid onset to the next treatment.

-In December 2018, Home OCT was granted Breakthrough Status by the FDA and selected to participate in FDA’s OCT Innovation Pilot program.
+In December 2018, the Notal Home OCT was granted Breakthrough Status by the FDA and selected to participate in FDA’s OCT Innovation Pilot program.

 1 Clinical trial data on file.